kausnz/ml_zoomcamp/lessons/week5/README.md

 To exit a pipenv, press CTRL + D

-pienv is only for isolating python dependencies.
+pipenv is only for isolating python dependencies.
 If your python program requires a dependency then we have to use docker.